jdorleans/neoevolution/README.md

 This page is divided into sections:

 1. [neoevolution](https://github.com/jdorleans/neoevolution/tree/master/neoevolution) contains framework and algorithm source code
-2. [neoevolution-samples](https://github.com/jdorleans/neoevolution/tree/master/neoevolution-samples) contains examples of use cases and pratical use of the NeoEvolution framework
+2. [neoevolution-samples](https://github.com/jdorleans/neoevolution/tree/master/neoevolution-samples) contains examples and pratical use of the Neo Evolution framework